DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### THE MODULE'S SETUP<a name="modulesetup"></a>

-_FranKe_ module's logic embeds a (global) SETUP, which is accessible at any time, even while the sequencer is running, **but except while step-recording is engaged**, whenever you press the SETUP momentary button from "production" mode (aka displayed notes, CV OUT voltages, and/or Turing Machine tracks).
+_FranKe_ module's logic embeds a (global) SETUP, which is accessible at any time, even while the sequencer is running, **but except while step-recording is engaged**, whenever you press the SETUP momentary button from "production" mode (aka displayed notes, modulation voltages, and/or Turing Machine tracks).

 The following image shows the **factory settings** for a new/fresh _FranKe_ module instance: